 This group of disorders includes diseases like Alzheimer's which leads to loss of mental functions, including memory loss and a decline in intellectual and physical skills.

-Anorexia nervosa and bulimia involve serious, potentially life-threatening illnesses.
-People with these disorders have a preoccupation with food and an irrational fear of being fat.
+Anorexia nervosa, binge eating disorder, and bulimia are serious, potentially life-threatening illnesses.
+People with these disorders have a preoccupation with food and irrational fear of being fat.
 Anorexia is self-starvation while bulimia involves cycles of bingeing (consuming large quantities of food) and purging (self-inducing vomiting or abusing laxatives).
 Behavior may also include excessive exercise.

 Common Misconceptions About Mental Illness